 Student I.D.
 Card - All students will be provided with a student identification card (I.D. card) upon enrolling in school.
-The student must wear this school I.D. card while attending school every day.
+Students are to be in possession of their school I.D. at all times.
 Students that attend school without an I.D. will need to purchase a temporary I.D.
 Students failing to present an I.D. card when boarding a bus may be denied transportation.
 Lost, damaged, or defaced I.D. cards must be replaced immediately at a cost of five dollars (\$5.00) to the student.
 All students must present their I.D. card upon request by any school personnel.